Counselling: Which approach is right for me?

 Sometimes, talking therapies aren’t right for what you need.
 You may struggle to express how you feel using words, or perhaps are unable to.
 Art therapies employ creative arts in a therapeutic setting, with the aim of encouraging individuals to express their feelings through creativity.

 Dramatherapy uses acting and performance techniques to help you express yourself while helping to address difficult emotions.
-And music therapy is an approach which harnesses the communicative power of music to promote positive change.
+Music therapy is an approach which harnesses the communicative power of music to promote positive change.